ReillyBova/Global-Illumination/README.md

 ### Caustics
 As mentioned above, caustics are computed by directly radiance-sampling an extremely large photon map that only stores photons that travel along `LS+D` paths.
 Because this restriction is relatively tight (specular or transparent objects in most scenes are often small and few in number), generating caustic maps often takes much longer than generating global photon maps of the same storage size since caustic maps will reject a majority of emitted photons.
 Currently, even this slowdown yields extremely fast photon-tracing times (such that building the KdTree is the true bottleneck), however caustic photon tracing could be further optimized by adding photon emission importance sampling, as described by [Jensen][2].

 When rendering a scene, the caustic map is directly radiance-sampled for all intersections along our path-traces where shadowing is also computed (since they are both features caused by direct lighting).
 Although this is an accurate approach, not that this introduces a severe inefficiency into the rendering process: when Monte Carlo path-tracing reflections and refractions, integration allows us to reduce our shadow tests to one sample per recursive intersection; however we have no method — accurate or approximate — to reducing sample complexity of the caustic photon map (reducing radiance sampling parameters from within a Monte Carlo trace does not work because the same intersection point will still always give the same radiance; a stochastic solution combined with reduced parameters would be needed to optimize radiance-sampling in the same manner we optimized shadow rays).
 A potential solution to this problem would be to implement Ward's radiance caching algorithm, which would save us time wasted on both *new* radiance samplings and radiance samplings that had already been computed earlier!
-In its current state, this program does not implement Ward's radiance caching algorithm.
+In its current state, this program does not implement Ward's radiance caching algorithm, but it does provide an irradiance computation speedup for global maps (the method is too inaccurate for caustic maps).

 ##### Figure 24: A comparison of three caustic photon maps for the same scene but each with different parameters.
 In (24a), there are 300 photons, with an estimate size of 10 and maximum distance of 1.
 In (24b) there are 300,000 photons, with an estimate size of 200 and maximum distance of 1.
 Finally, in (24c) there are 100,000,000 photons, with an estimate size of 500 and maximum distance of 0.5.
 Photon tracing took 0.04s, 1.52s, and 300s, respectively.
 Rendering the 512x512 images took 0.16s, 6.90s, and 178.8s, respectively.
 The intensity of the lights in the scene were increased to ease viewing, and the back wall of the Cornell Box is approximately 5x5.
 | Figure 24a | Figure 24b | Figure 24c |